equinixmetal-archive/docs-packet-legacy/products/servers/key-features/cpr.md

 ```

 ## m1.xlarge.x86 example
-The next exmaple is a slightly more complicated configuration that includes RAID.
+The next example is a slightly more complicated configuration that includes RAID.
 It's worth noting that RAID created through CPR is software RAID, not hardware RAID.
 ```
 {
    "disks":[